 There are many neighboring towns and places that are worth a visit:

 - Megalithic Monuments of Alcalar: An interesting historic landmark (13 km (8 Miles) from Portimao) sited on a hilltop with 18 burial monuments depicting the rituals of the people who lived here over 5,000 years ago.

 - Alvor: This small fishing village is one of the finest resorts of Algarve (6 km (4 Miles) from Portimao), a great place to explore for a day trip.

 - Silves: The town of Silves is situated on a hill, near to the Arade River (20 km (12 Miles) from Portimao), and is a former capital of the Algarve.
 Castelo dos Mouros holds great historical value for the town.

 - Ponta da Piedade: Located in Lagos (32 km (20 Miles) from Portimao).
 Also known as "point of mercy".
 The place has spectacular rock formations and a famous lighthouse.
 It is one of the most famous tourist attractions in all of Portugal.

 - Praia dos Salgados: Located in Albufeira, (26 km (16 Miles) from Portimao).
 This is known as the most spectacular beach in the area.
 Well-maintained, widespread, and breathtaking.

 - Benagil Caves: There are different tour groups that offer day trips to these beautiful marine caves.
 If you are traveling by boat from Portimao, it takes almost 2 hours to reach the destination.

-Activities in Portimao in the winter
+Activities in Portimao in the fall, winter, or spring

 Being a major city of the area there are a variety of activities in the winter: